-The School for Officer Training within Eva Burrows College is responsible for training people to become officers.
+Eva Burrows College officer formation team is responsible for training people to become officers.
 Training is approached holistically, and in two stages (the Foundations Stage and Intership Stage) marked by different approaches and outcomes, and with the recognition that one size does not fit all.

 Officers are formed not by a focus upon a few areas of personal preference and expertise, but by engaging in a holistic approach that considers the breadth of who we are as individuals and the complexity of officership today.
 The holistic approach is delivered through a threefold process which integrates theological and educational formation, spiritual and personal formation, and mission and ministry formation.

 The two year personalised training program has a range of key learning expectations and experiences designed to equip you to fulfill your mission and ministry as a Salvation Army Officer.

 Training program overview